Florida Military Divorce Attorney

 What about an overseas deployment?
 If you were a Florida resident prior to deployment, the Florida courts have jurisdiction over your marriage and the power to enter a final judgment of dissolution.
 What about the military member who is a Florida resident either prior to deployment or if Florida is their temporary residence as a result of a Florida deployment but whose spouse never resided in Florida?
 Florida would have jurisdiction over the marriage but may not have any power over the spouse; meaning, that the court may lack the legal authority to divide property, award spousal support (should the military member filing in Florida be seeking alimony).
 The same problem presents itself when there are children of the marriage.
-Jurisdiction over child custody in conjunction with a military divorce can be complicated which is one reason why retaining a Florida divorce lawyer is important.
+Jurisdiction over child custody in conjunction with a military divorce can be complicated which is one reason why retaining a Florida child custody lawyer is important.
 You do not want to proceed to a final hearing only to have the judge tell you that the Florida court does not have the inherent power over your marriage or some other issue that needs to be resolved.
 One final note about jurisdiction, military or not; where you got married makes no difference and is not an issue when seeking to get a Florida divorce.
 Generally speaking, our military clients file in Florida because it is the most convenient place for them to get divorced regardless of where they may be on a temporary basis.

 Protection from Florida Divorce Proceedings While in the Military